 East Kent Goldings

-It has a good yield in England, but has shown to have an even better yield in Oregon after its introduction there in 1994.
+It has a good yield in England but has shown to have an even better yield in Oregon after its introduction there in 1994.
 It has an amazing aroma profile with lavender, spice, honey and notes of thyme.
-Flavor-wise it is earthy and mildly bittering with a sweet, silky, honey-like character.
-East Kent Golding is considered to be the quintessential English hop, long held as one of the island’s favorites for ales and pale ales.
+Flavour-wise it is earthy and mildly bittering with a sweet, silky, honey-like character.
+East Kent Golding is considered to be the quintessential English hop, long held as one of the island’s favourites for ales and pale ales.

 Alpha Acid: 5%-6%